box/box-typescript-sdk-gen/docs/emailAliases.md

 ### Arguments

 - userId `string`
   - The ID of the user.
-  - Used as `user_id` in path `path` of the API call
+Example: "12345"
 - emailAliasId `string`
   - The ID of the email alias.
-  - Used as `email_alias_id` in path `path` of the API call
+Example: "23432"
 - headers `DeleteUserEmailAliasByIdHeadersArg`
-  - Used as headers for the API call
+  - Headers of deleteUserEmailAliasById method

 ### Returns